Charles Cotesworth Pinckney: Constitutional Convention

 With the conclusion of the Revolutionary War, Pinckney returned to his legal practice, becoming one of the most acclaimed attorneys in South Carolina.
 He also returned to the lower house of the South Carolina legislature, and he and his brother Thomas became major political powers in the state.
 He became an advocate of the landed elite of the South Carolina Lowcountry, who dominated the state's government during this period.
 Though close friends with fellow legislator Edward Rutledge, Pinckney opposed Rutledge's attempts to end the importation of slaves, arguing that South Carolina's economy required the continual infusion of new slaves.
 Pinckney also took the lead in negotiating the end to a border dispute with the state of Georgia, and he signed the Convention of Beaufort, which temporarily solved some of the disputes.

 The Revolutionary War had convinced many in South Carolina, including Pinckney, that the defense of the state required the cooperation of the other colonies.
 As such, Pinckney advocated a stronger national government than that provided by the Articles of Confederation, and he represented South Carolina at the Constitutional Convention of 1787, where his younger cousin Charles Pinckney also served as a delegate.
 Pinckney advocated that African American slaves be counted as a basis of representation.
 According to a book review in The New York Times in January 2015:

-The Northwest Ordinance of July 1787 held that slaves 'may be lawfully reclaimed' from free states and territories, and soon after, a fugitive slave clause – Article IV, Section 2 – was woven into the Constitution at the insistence of the Southern delegates, leading South Carolina's Charles C. Pinckney to boast, 'We have obtained a right to recover our slaves in whatever part of America they may take refuge, which is a right we had not before.'

 Pinckney advocated for a strong national government (albeit one with a system of checks and balances) to replace the weak one of the time.
 He opposed as impractical the election of representatives by popular vote.
 He also opposed paying senators, who, he thought, should be men of independent wealth.
-Pinckney played a key role in requiring treaties to be ratified by the Senate and in the compromise that resulted in the abolition of the Atlantic slave trade.
+Pinckney played a key role in requiring treaties to be ratified by the Senate and in the compromise that resulted in continued American participation in the international slave trade for at least twenty years.
 He also opposed placing a limitation on the size of a federal standing army.

 Pinckney played a prominent role in securing the ratification of the Federal Constitution in the South Carolina convention of 1788, and in framing the South Carolina Constitution in the convention of 1790.
 At the ratification convention, Pinckney distinguished three types of government and said republics were where "the people at large, either collectively or by representation, form the legislature".
 After this, he announced his retirement from politics.